Pylons/pyramid/docs/narr/views.rst

 If ``route_name`` is supplied, the view will be invoked only if the named route matches.  *This is an advanced feature, not often used by "civilians"*.

+If ``request_method`` is supplied, the view will be invoked only if the ``REQUEST_METHOD`` of the request matches the value.

+If ``request_param`` is supplied, the view will be invoked only if the ``request.params`` data structure contains a key matching the value provided.

+If ``containment`` is supplied, the view will be invoked only if a location parent supplies the interface or class implied by the provided value.

+View lookup ordering for views registered with the ``bfg_view`` decorator is the same as for those registered via ZCML.
+See :ref:`view_lookup_ordering` for more information.

 All arguments may be omitted.
 For example: